awesto/django-shop/docs/reference/order.rst

 Order Views
 ===========

-Displaying the last or former orders in **djangoSHOP** is as simple, as adding two page to the CMS.
+Displaying the last or former orders in **djangoSHOP** is as simple, as adding two pages to the CMS.
 Change into the Django admin backend and enter into the CMS page tree.
 At an appropriate location in that tree add a new page.
 As page title use "My Orders", "Ihre Bestellungen", "Mis Pedidos", or whatever is appropriate in the natural language used for that site.
 Multilingual CMS installations